Visit the institution website for COVID‑19 updates

 Please see UCL website for full information about fees and costs for this programme.

-All assessed works are forms of coursework.
-These include design portfolios, essays, illustrated reports and diaries.
-You will receive formative feedback on their work in progress via tutorials and seminars, as well as written reports.
+Students are assessed through design portfolios, essays, illustrated reports and diaries.
+You will receive formative feedback on your work in progress via tutorials and seminars, as well as written reports.

 Course contact details